 Point of view

-It is my continuing aim to offer more and more objective, in depth reviews as well as extensive and interesting information, both on classic equipment and bleeding edge technology.
+It is my continuing aim to offer more and more in-depth reviews in any category, as long as the item is interesting, exotic or otherwise special.
 I hope that you’ll enjoy your reading on hifi-advice.com!